-In order to combine records within Redtail CRM, you first need to bring up the records you would like to combine on your Advanced Search page.
+In order to combine records within Redtail CRM, you first need to bring up the records you would like to combine on your Advanced Search (or Contacts A-Z) page.

-As an example, let’s say that you mistakenly created two Client Records for Lucy Brown and you're viewing those in search results:
+As an example, let’s say that you mistakenly created two Client Records for John Smith and you're viewing those in search results:

 To combine these records, you'll first need to select both records by placing checks next to their name as in the example above.
 Then, click Contact Options and select Bulk Actions.
 You'll then see the below:

 Select Combine Contacts.
 You'll then see the below:

 You can then click inside the box to indicate which contact will be the Primary Contact, i.e. the Contact record you are keeping and merging the other contact(s) into.
 Note when doing so that the Contact Status, along with some other identifying data, for each of the records being combined is displayed - this will allow you to select the one you want to retain.
 This may require that you change the Contact Status of the records you aren't keeping prior to combination.

 What we recommend is that you 1) look at the list of fields below that do and do not transfer when combining records, and 2) determine which of the duplicate records has the most important information (of the data that won't be transferred).
 All data that existed in the Primary Contact's record prior to combining records will be preserved.
 Note as well that, for all contacts being merged into the Primary Contact, the first merge contact in the list of contacts-to-merge is the next-most-important record, i.e., their information is second in priority in terms of what data will be preserved where there is no conflict with the Primary Contact, and so on down the line of contacts to be merged.
 Since there is no way to change the order when combining contacts, if you are combining more than two contacts, we'd recommend combining the Primary Contact with the next-most-important record first, the second-most-important record next, etc. In other words, you'd want to perform the Combine operation multiple times to ensure you preserve the information you'd like to preserve.